-Low bass frequency is superbly energetic, you can feel the air pressure booming in your ears.
+The low bass frequency is superbly energetic, you can feel the air pressure booming in your ears.
 It doesn’t eat into the vocals and has zero bass distortion.
-The subtle bass vibrations fade smoothly.
+The subtle bass vibration fades smoothly.
 Low bass frequency is well bodied.
-The low bass doesn’t overpower the vocal much, both sounds balance.
+The low bass doesn’t overpower the vocals much and both sounds balance.

-Bass is superbly energetic, you can feel the air pressure.
-The bass fade ultra-butter-smoothly especially at the 2:05 mark, the vibrations is just eargasm.
-Bass doesnt’t overpower vocal feel balanced, clear separation between the two.
-Bass is well bodied.
+The bass is superbly energetic, you can feel the air pressure.
+The bass fades ultra-butter-smoothly especially at the 2:05 mark, the vibrations is just an eargasm.
+The bass doesn’t overpower the vocals, it feel balanced and there is a clear separation between the two.
+The bass is well bodied.
 EDM tones sound fun.

-Piano/Violin tone sounds right and natural, leans closer to the crystal-clear type not the warm-sound, I prefer crystal-clear type.
-It has right amount of shine at the highs, just right on.
-Tone are well bodied doesn’t sound half heart-ed.
-Bass/Drums feels balance with Piano/Violin in term of audible levels, there is clear separation between the two.
-Good indication of a balance IEM.
+The piano/violin tone sounds right and natural, it leans closer to the crystal-clear type not the warm-sound.
+Personally, I prefer crystal-clear type.
+It has right amount of shine at the highs, just spot on.
+The tones are well bodied it doesn’t sound half-hearted.
+The bass/drums feels balance with piano/violin in term of audible levels, tho there is clear separation between the two.
+Good indication of a balanced IEM.

-Mitch Grassi’s hi-pitched-male Tennor vocals perform very well at the highs with the right amount of shine, feels bright.
+Mitch Grassi’s hi-pitched-male Tenor vocals perform very well at the highs with the right amount of shine, it feels bright.
 Each singer can be identified easily.
 Every diction and pronunciation is crystal clear.
 Vocal beatboxing, echoing and humming is eargasm which doesn’t overpower Mitch Grassi’s vocal in the song.

-I’m rather surprised despite being gaming orientated wireless headphones which should be heavy on bass and bad mid frequency like all the other gaming headset/headphones in the market, but NO!
+I’m rather surprised despite this model being gaming oriented wireless headphones which should be heavy on bass and bad mid frequency like all the other gaming headset/headphones in the market, but NO!
 This IEM performs well for the low bass frequency right up the the high frequency.
-Im shocked as Razer improve so much from the first gen cabled version.
-Finally is nice to see they step up their game and hoping they continue this momentum.
+I’m shocked as Razer improve so much from the first gen cabled version.